Artur Mahraun

+Biography

 Born the son of a privy councillor in Kassel, Mahraun became a career soldier with the Prussian Army when he enlisted in the Prussian Infantry Regiment No. 83 in 1908.
-He served with distinction on the Eastern Front during First World War.
+He served with distinction on the Eastern Front during the First World War, earning "high decorations".

-Like many of his contemporaries he became involved in Freikorps activity after the Armistice, forming his own group, the Offizierkompagnie Kassel in January 1919.
-The group was restructured in May 1920 when the Jungdo was adopted and by 1921 Mahraun could call on 70,000 followers.
-A strong believer in law and order, he rejected revolutionary activity and instead called for Germany to reconcile with France and rebuild her prestige through Franco-German co-operation.
-At its peak Mahraun's movement, which sought a return to the Wandervogel spirit, could call on as many as 300,000 followers.
-After meeting Adolf Hitler during the Beer Hall Putsch he quickly became a critic of the Nazi leader.
+Like many of his contemporaries he became involved in Freikorps activity after the Armistice, forming his own group, the Officers' Company Kassel (Offizierkompagnie Kassel) in January 1919, though he left this group in 1920, then founding the Young German Order in March of that year.
+And by 1921 Mahraun could call on 70,000 followers.
+And at its peak Mahraun's movement could call on up to 300,000 followers.

+After the Presidential election of 1925 and the victory of Paul Von Hindenburg, the Mahraun began to take on a more pro-republic stance.
+This ideological shift led to the Stahlhelm and other anti-republican right wing organization to denounce him and the Jungdo for its "march to the Left".
+Mahraun responded by calling these critics "reactionary pawns of plutocratic interests".
+Mahraun was motivated in this change by a belief that Germany would be best served by the foreign policy of Gustav Stresemann and not by any particular love of the republic.

-Mahraun entered the political arena in 1928 when he formed the People's National Reich Association (Volksnationale Reichsvereiningung) as an electoral arm of his movement, merging it with the German Democratic Party to form the German State Party in 1930.
-However the move was not a success as the new party performed very poorly at election.
-Mahraun's party and Jungdo were banned in 1933 and he was for a time imprisoned by the Gestapo.
+Mahraun entered the political arena in 1928 when he formed the People's National Reich Association (Volksnationale Reichsvereiningung) as an electoral arm of his movement, merging it with the German Democratic Party to form the German State Party in 1930 due to the alarming rise of radicalism after the 1929 stock market crash.
+However the new party was not successful and it performed very poorly in subsequent elections.